 This post is also available in: Deutsch (German)

 In the happiness kingdom, wildlife and rural-urban migration challenge the livelihoods of people living in the villages.
-A women’s group and a youth cooperative from Zhemgang have set out to counter these challenges by marketing naturally grown turmeric and ginger.
+A youth cooperative from Zhemgang has set out to counter these challenges by marketing naturally grown turmeric and ginger.

-The Takabi Women’s Group (TWG) was founded in 2008 in Tingtibi, Zhemgang and currently consists of 10 members who cultivate turmeric and ginger on approx. 2 acres.
-The women used to cultivate, harvest and process the roots themselves but from 2020 the post-harvest processing will be taken over by Khengrig Namsum Cooperative (KNC), a youth cooperative in Tingtibi.
+Khengrig Namsum Cooperative (KNC) is a farmers cooperative in Tingtibi.
 This cooperative was founded in 2014 with the aim of improving the livelihoods of the people of Zhemgang Dzongkhag through the creation of a reliable, profitable and sustainable market for agricultural products.
 KNC employs 16 young farmers (9 women, 7 men) of Zhemgang district who have a high school diploma.
 With the support of the Bhutanese government, Bhutan Network and the Swiss NGO Helvetas, KNC was able to set up a post-harvesting and food processing unit.

 Cultivation and post-harvest processing of turmeric and ginger

 Ginger and Turmeric are highly valued spices in Asian cuisine and believed to contribute to bodily and mental wellbeing.
-The Takabi Women’s Group cultivates turmeric and ginger on fallow land for 3 years.
-The fields are protected from livestock and there is no interference from wild animals as they seem to spurn these root crops.
+KNC cultivates turmeric and ginger on fallow.
+The fields are protected from livestock and there is only limited interference from wild animals as they seem to spurn these root crops.
 During sowing season, litter of leaves and humus from the nearby forest is added and no chemical fertilizers are used.
-The women harvest the turmeric and ginger roots during the first two weeks of January.
+The farmers harvest the turmeric and ginger roots during the first two weeks of January.
 The roots are washed, cut and dried in electric heaters.
 In a next step the turmeric and ginger roots are mechanically grinded and sieved 3 to 4 times before packaging.

 Why market access is important

-Access to a wider market for locally grown and processed turmeric and ginger will empower the women of Tingtibi.
-In most regions in Bhutan women are “the boss of the farm” and daughters inherit house and land.
-Whilst this seems great at first glance, in a fast changing world, female farmers need to be able to keep up and generate income in order to maintain a degree of economic independence.
+Access to a wider market for locally grown and processed turmeric and ginger will empower the farmers of Tingtibi.
+In a fast changing world, farmers need to be able to keep up and generate income in order to maintain a degree of economic independence.

 Furthermore, access to market will create the much needed incentives for young Khengpa (people of Zhemgang) to remain in the villages and come up with creative ideas to expand the local range of marketable products based on fair and sustainable principles.